mathildor/GISTYLE/README.md

 ## About
 GISTYLE is a Web-GIS created for a course at NTNU (The Norwegian University of Science and Technology), called Programming in Geomatics.
-It's main goal of the project was to create a GIS that contains basic geospatial analysis, and it should be easy to use, also for those without any experience with GIS from before.
+The main goal of the project was to create a GIS that contains basic geospatial analysis, and it should be easy to use, also for those without any experience with GIS from before.

 ## Implementation
 #### Mean-stack
 The application is built with the Mean-stack.
 This means that I've used MongoDB, Express.js, AngularJS and Node.js.

 #### Libraries
-For most of the geospatial analysis the Mapbox library [Turf.js](http://turfjs.org/) was used.
+For most of the geospatial analysis the Mapbox library [Turf.js](http://turfjs.org/) is used.
 The interactive map is created by using [Leaflet.js](http://leafletjs.com/).

 ## Functionality
 The GIS has log-in functionality, you can create projects and all changes are saved automatically to your user.